ABC

 The

-island has some decent dive sites.
+island has some nice dive sites.
 Majority are located in

 front of the many hotels between "Boca San Michiel" and "Barbara Beach"